of the Professional Photographers of Los Angeles County

 7. You may not enter an image that was made under the supervision of an instructor, given as a class assignment or created while attending a class or workshop.

-8. No two entries (unless entered by different makers) shall be of the same subject.
+8. No two entries (unless entered by different makers) shall be of the same subject within a calendar year (e.g., same model, but different poses or clothing).

-10. Entries that previously merited 80 or above at PPLAC cannot be re-submitted.
+10. You may resubmit an image that did not previously merit, but entries that previously merited 80 or above at PPLAC cannot be re-submitted.
 Entries previously entered and/or merited at another PPC affiliate competition, any merited image from any PPC State Competition, PPA Western States Regional or PPA International Photographic Competition are not eligible, including any image from a merited album.
 Aspiring images may NOT be re-entered since they have received a judges’ critique during competition which is viewed as a learning tool for this membership category.

 11. Entries previously submitted to a PPLAC competition scoring 79 or below may be re-entered one additional time, but only if modified.
 Critique Only category images for any level may not be re-entered.